 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-High Commission of Sri Lanka for the most up to date information.
+High Commission of Sri Lanka for up-to-date information.

 Foreign nationals who intend to visit Sri Lanka must obtain an Electronic Travel Authority prior to arrival.
 More information on the ETA can be accessed online at